CR7WO/text-classification-with-CNN-LSTM/README.md

 ### 3. MLP

-Finally, I add a multi-layer perceptrons (also known as the fully-connected network) to make a final decision.
+Finally, I add a multi-layer perceptron (also known as the fully-connected network) to make a final decision.
 It's quite straightforward.

 ## Dataset